Raffo/kube-nodes-downscaler/README.md

             cpu: 100m
 ```

 Images are provided on Docker Hub.
-Images with the `latest` tag are not publish to be able to easily figure out what is running in production.
+Images with the `latest` tag are not published on purpose to be able to easily figure out what is running in production and not rely on a tag that gets rewritten.
 You can find what is the latest imaget tag by looking at [this page](https://hub.docker.com/r/x0rg/kube-nodes-downscaler/tags/).

 ## Helm chart